 The SDLP has frequently alluded to the example of reconciliation and partnership which is exemplified within the European Community.
 Our analysis document draws attention to this in Paragraphs 33-38.
-Submissions by other parties to the present political talks have also referred to relationships with the European Community, and while a positive attitude to the European Community can be detected in some of these submissins and in the exchanges which have followed there are also marked differences of approach and perception.
+Submissions by other parties to the present political talks have also referred to relationships with the European Community, and while a positive attitude to the European Community can be detected in some of these submissions and in the exchanges which have followed there are also marked differences of approach and perception.

 The two unionist parties have indicated a reserve towards European integration.
-Mr. Molyneux perceives the main political effect to be one which would reduce the authority of national parliaments to "little more than that of county conneil" and so fears for the effect on any new absign "which might emerge from the present initiative.
-The DUP leader expressed similar concerns, alluding negatively to the growing volume of EC legislation which is now being implemented throughout the Community These attitudes marked a difference of approach and perception from that advanced by the SDLP and, also, by the Alliance Party
+Mr. Molyneux perceives the main political effect to be one which would reduce the authority of national parliaments to "little more than that of county council" and so fears for the effect on "any new design" which might emerge from the present initiative.
+The DUP leader expressed similar concerns, alluding negatively to the growing volume of EC legislation which is now being implemented throughout the Community.
+These attitudes marked a difference of approach and perception from the advanced by the SDLP and, also, by the Alliance Party

-Nonetheless, there did emerge in discussion a general desire to maximise representation for the people of Northern Ireland in the institutions of the European Community, Developments in this respect at the level of regional authorities in other parts of the Community were instanced in support of such representation) On this basis there may be, in practice, a considerable amfiount of common ground between the parties, with respect to this requirement.
+Nonetheless, there did emerge in discussion a general desire to maximise representation for the people of Northern Ireland in the institutions of the European Community.
+On this basis there may be, in practice, a considerable amount of common ground between the parties with respect to this requirement.